ayeshavm/fashion-recommender/README.md

 ## 🔍 **EDA**
-- When we plot the images in 2D space, we can see how similar items are clustered together.
+- When we plot the images in 2D space using UMAP, we can see how similar items are clustered together.
    - items i.e. sweaters, hats, pants are clustered together
    - and images with models are clustered together